enetheodore/craftconnect-bk/README.md

 - **Nodemon**: A utility that monitors for changes in your source code and automatically restarts your server.

 ---

+🛠️ Features Added

+- **used clean architecture**: The project is structured using clean architecture principles.
+- **used JWT for authentication**: The project uses JWT for authentication.
+- **Role-based access control**: Implementing role-based access control to restrict access to certain routes.
+- **used bcrypt for password hashing**: The project uses bcrypt for password hashing.
+- **used mongoose for database operations**: The project uses mongoose for database operations.
+- **used redis for caching**: The project uses redis for caching.
+- **file upload**: The project uses multer for file upload.

+🗓️ Planned Features

+- **scalability**: The project will be designed to be scalable.
+- **real-time updates**: The project will be designed to provide real-time updates.
+- **search functionality**: The project will be designed to provide search functionality.
+- **payment gateway integration**: The project will be designed to integrate a payment gateway.

 🚀 Getting Started